 So instead of finding a way to send a physical item at the eleventh hour, consider giving your favorite traveler one of the following easy last-minute gifts instead.

-Invite the traveler to stay at more than 4,000 B&Bs and inns in the United States and Canada when you purchase a BedandBreakfast.com gift card.
+Invite the traveler to stay at more than 4,000 B&Bs and inns in the United States and Canada when you purchase a Bed and Breakfast Gift Card.
 The cards have free shipping, no hidden fees, no blackout dates, no expiration dates, and never decrease in value.
 In addition to the card, the recipient will receive a directory with all of the eligible properties listed.
-Likewise, if the traveler on your list has a favorite hotel, check to see if the brand offers gift cards.

 Photo book gift certificates